International Halal Expertise for European Operational Excellence

 The brand promise is usual well controlled by the company itself, but the Halal promise often is much less controlled.
 With the risk of losing the entry ticket to the Halal markets.

 The Halal Brand Equity™ program aims at creating a sustainable Halal business by combining the operational Halal strengths with a solid overall communication strategy.
 Taking ownership of Halal.
 Managing Halal business risk.
 Creating sustainable Halal brands and Halal value.

 : Halal for non Halal environments

 Pragmatic transfer of Halal Knowledge.
 Maintaining Halal Integrity.
 Minimising Operational changes.
 Translating Religious Requirements into day-to-day Operational Procedures.
-Based on International Standards (Jakim, MUI-LPPOM, ESMA, GCC) and rich international experience.
+Based on International Standards (Jakim, MUI-LPPOM/BPJPH, ESMA, GCC) and rich international experience.